African elephant: Intelligence

 African elephants are highly intelligent.
-They have a very large and highly convoluted neocortex, a trait they share with humans, apes and some dolphin species.
+They have a very large and highly convoluted neocortex, a trait they share with humans and other apes, as well as some dolphin species.
 They are among the world's most intelligent species.
 With a mass of just over 5 kg, the elephant brain is larger than that of any other terrestrial animal.
 The elephant's brain is similar to a human brain in terms of structure and complexity; the elephant's cortex has as many neurons as that of a human brain, suggesting convergent evolution.

 Elephants exhibit a wide variety of behaviours, including those associated with grief, learning, mimicry, art, play, a sense of humor, altruism, use of tools, compassion, cooperation, self-awareness, memory and possibly language.
 All of these behaviors point to a highly intelligent species that is thought to be equal to cetaceans and primates.

 The African elephant's cognitive complexity includes behaviors indicative of empathy, problem-solving, and cooperative group behaviors.
 These traits underscore the evolutionary convergence of intelligence across species, similar to that seen in primates and cetaceans.